NVIDIA/nv-ingest/docs/user-guide/developer-guide/kubernetes-dev.md

 ![k9s example](./media/k9s-example.png){width=80%}

-For details on how to use it, see https://k9scli.io/topics/commands/.
+For details on how to use it, refer to https://k9scli.io/topics/commands/.

 ### Installing Helm Repositories